Bikeman868/Urchin/Urchin.Server.Owin/Ui/web/MVVM/readme.md

 ## Model

-Model classes provide a mapping between a set of strongly typed properties and a Dart Map object.
+Model classes provide a mapping between a set of strongly typed properties and a Dart `Map` object.
 These models are mostly there to allow easy serialization and deserialization of JSON which the Dart libraries are very bad at.

-Model classes should extend `Model` and should add properties that map to elements of JSON like this:
+Model classes should extend `Model` and add properties that map to elements of JSON like this:

 import 'Model.dart';